rstudio/keras3/man-src/k_istft/3-rendered.md

 To reconstruct an original waveform, the parameters should be the same in `stft`.

-# Returns
-A tensor containing the inverse Short-Time Fourier Transform along the last axis of `x`.

 # Examples
 ```python
 x = keras.ops.convert_to_tensor([0.0, 1.0, 2.0, 3.0, 4.0])
 istft(stft(x, 1, 1, 1), 1, 1, 1)
 # array([0.0, 1.0, 2.0, 3.0, 4.0])
 ```

+@returns
+A tensor containing the inverse Short-Time Fourier Transform along the last axis of `x`.

 @param x Tuple of the real and imaginary parts of the input tensor.
 Both
     tensors in the tuple should be of floating type.